chadsansing/cineris-campaign/gm-notes/session-9-spoilers.md

 Gotnafiskr is the dwarven god of tempering, finishing, endings, trial-by-crisis, and water.
 They are a parent of the dwarves, as is their partner, Aarok, the Molten Dread, god of beginnings, necessity, invention, fire, and dwarven survival.

-Gotnafiskr is the characters' patron and will encourage them deal with the small caravan and then make their way to Denokta before Root arrives.
+Gotnafiskr is the characters' patron and will encourage them to deal with the small caravan and then make their way to Denokta before Root arrives.

 Aarok is being raised by ritual magic performed by Magmatic staffers; they are not yet fully formed on Cineris.
 Aarok typically "sleeps" whenevever the dwarves forget them or don't need them, losing their last form.
 They must be raised anew by need in every age.
 Gotnafiskr keeps one of their forms and sleeps, but is woken whenever the dwarves begin to raise Aarok so Gotnafiskr can see what Aarok begins and then finish it.

 Aarok is bound to those that summon him.
 Gotnafiskr disapproves of Root Stoneshaper, the current mogul of Magmatic (a crystal shard, fashion, and accessories company ouf of Portia) because Root takes shortcuts in his work to overthrow the humans, and his shortcuts destroy dwarves' identities.
 Gotnafiskr wants to kill Root, bind Aarok to the dwarves' need to return home, and lead the war to drive out the human invaders from Cineris.

-Gotnafiskr wants to kill Root before he launches his plan, free herself from her sleeping place under Denokta, raise the City of Aarok with the help of King Runduum's court of iron seneschals, and then rally all of the dwarves on Cineris to their cause to finish the campaign of liberation started by Aarok and Root.
 Gotnafiskr hates Root and is jealous of his hold over Aarok.

+Gotnafiskr also wants to free themself from their sleeping place under Denokta, raise the City of Aarok with the help of King Runduum's court of iron seneschals, and then rally all of the dwarves on Cineris to their cause to finish the campaign of liberation started by Aarok and Root.

 See also: past session notes.